sorebear/banner-ad-framework/READEME.md

 }
 ```

 First, we will create a new ISI (Important Safety Information) Component using iScroll.
+This component is explained in further detail [below](#isijs).
+If you are not going to have automatic (programattic) scrolling, remote `isi.init()`.

-Next we will build an animationLoader object, return that object, and then call it's init() method.
-When the animationLoader component is initialized it will run the function fadeInScreen1(), which finds the DOM element with the class ".screen-1" and causes it to fade in.
+Next we will build an animationLoader object, return that object, and then call it's `init()` method.
+When the animationLoader component is initialized it will run the function `fadeInScreen1()`, which finds the DOM element with the class ".screen-1" and causes it to fade in.
 From here you can build out additional methods to be called in sequence.

 ### main-expanding.js - Expanding Banners
 Path: `resources/js/main-expanding.js`.

-The first 27 lines of this file are identical to `resources/js/main.js`.
+The first 27 lines of this file are almost identical to `resources/js/main.js`.
 The unique features of expanding banners are the next four methods

 ```javascript
 this.expandStartAnimation = function(callback) {